linchpin/action-slack-notification/README.md

 ## Slack Build Notification

-This action sends a notification when a build starts, finishes, or fails.
+This action sends a slack notification to a defined `#channel` when a build starts, finishes, or fails.

 ## Developing locally